Indigenous Studies (INST) 301

 Bopp, Judie et al. (2004).
 The Sacred Tree: Reflections on Native American Spirituality.
 Twin Lakes, WI: Lotus Press.

-Your course materials contains a study guide and reading file.
+Your course materials contain a study guide.
+Your reading file will be available via a digital reading room.
 All other materials are available online.

 Undergraduate Challenge for Credit Course Registration Form